-AFFILIATIONS currently are an integral part of the Early Child Care, Health Occupations and the Dental Trade areas.
+Affiliation/externships currently are an integral part of the Early Child Care, Health Occupations and the Dental Trade areas.
 Students must come to school prepared for this and will be graded according to their participation and willingness to complete these assignments.
 These are unpaid learning/work experiences in selected situations that are required to meet the objectives of the respective programs.
-The affiliation site is a supervised, school-directed extension of the school/shop experience.
-Other vocational programs may consider entering into affiliation agreements.
+The affiliation/externship site is a supervised, school-directed extension of the school/shop experience.
+Other vocational programs may consider entering into affiliation/externship agreements.
+Eligibility for these programs follow the Co-Op Guidelines as stated above.